 For the sauce:

-- 1 cup organic sour cream and/or yogurt — I like half of each for a nice tangy taste on your palette but if you want it to taste closest to Olga's then use all yogurt — be sure to use whole milk yogurt, and preferably organic.
-Hopefully you're not using low-fat anything since it's just fake food.
+- 1 cup organic sour cream and/or yogurt— but if you want it to taste closest to Olga's then use all yogurt—be sure to use whole milk yogurt, and preferably organic.
+Hopefully you're not using low-fat anything since it's just fake food!
 (Or here's how to make homemade yogurt.)

-- Optional: about 1 Tablespoon organic lemon juice if you want even more tangy taste.
+- Optional: about 1 Tablespoon or more organic lemon juice if you want even more tangy taste.

 - Sea salt and pepper to your taste